IsabellaGawthorneQCA/1701QCA-Assessment1-/replicationproject/replication.md

 ### Reflection ###

 *Describe the parts of your project you felt were most successful and the parts that could have done with improvement, whether in terms of outcome, process, or understanding.*
+I feel as though the most successful part of this project is the attainment of producing more then 2 tones of sound and providing differing ways to produce these sounds.
+I included an acceleration aspect via tilting the microbit to add 2 additional notes to the project, as well as added melodies as backtracks via the A and B buttons.
+Also adding the LED light symbols to create a distinction between the high and low sounds produced by pins 1 and 2 was also effective in creating cohesion between visuals and sound. i feel as though i could have improved upon the overall aesthtic elements, refinements could have been made with the use of differing materials such as plywood and copper tape.
+Also perhaps further research and investigation into the breadboard concepts explored may have lead me towards a more refined and substantial augmentation of the orginal device, however time restraints where at play.

-*What techniques, approaches, skills, or information did you find useful from other sources (such as the related projects you identified earlier)?*
+*What techniques, approaches, skills, or information did you find useful from other sources (such as the related projects you identified earlier)?* when wanting to develope more sounds i had to look for alternatives to producing more keys, this is when i reflected back on the use of acceleration as found in the earlier projects identified at the start of this assesment piece. i also kept in mind the improtance of interaction between user and device this is why i decided to keep the use of keys and otehr interactive elements when faced with the self playing piano made on the breadboard.

 *What ideas have you read, heard, or seen that informed your thinking on this project?
 (Provide references.)*

 *What might be an interesting extension of this project?
-In what other contexts might this project be used?*
+In what other contexts might this project be used?* this could be created on a larger scale where the user gets to walk over or interacte with the device at a much larger scale. this would further increase the importance of the user to device relationship. this project could be used in....